Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Surfaces with one negative boundary component:

-\end{cor} For this proposition we can deduce $F_{g,n}(L)$ from the case $F_{0,2}(L_1,L_2)=1$. \begin{proof} To prove this proposition we remark that when we use theorem \ref{thm_bounded_pants} to a surface with only one boundary then the cutting which are allowed are necessarily of type $1$ or $3$, in the other case a component of the surface must contain only positive boundaries which is impossible.
-Reciprocally performing gluing of type $1$ and $3$ preserve the subcategory of surfaces with only one negative boundary then we can deduce the formula.
-The form of the recursion preserve the space of polynomial which conclude the proof by using corollary \ref{} \end{proof} \paragraph{String and dilaton equations :}
+\end{thm} Using this theorem, we can deduce $\Vo_{g,n}(L)$ from the case $\Vo_{0,2}(L_1,L_2)=1$. \begin{proof} To prove Theorem \ref{thm_recursion_1_bord}, we remark that when we apply Theorem \ref{thm_bounded_pants} to a surface with only one boundary, surgeries that are allowed are necessarily of type $I$ or $III$; in other cases, a component of the surface must contain only positive boundary components, which is impossible.
+Reciprocally performing gluings of type I or III preserve the sub-family of surfaces with only one negative boundary component, then we can deduce the Formula \ref{formula_recurence_1_bord}.
+The form of the recursion preserves the space of polynomials, the first line increases the degree by one and preserves the homogeneity, the second increase the degree by $3$.
+In both cases, we have